Calcium stones; Nephrolithiasis; Urolithiasis

 The kidneys are responsible for removing wastes from the body, regulating electrolyte balance and blood pressure, and stimulating red blood cell production.

+A majority of kidney stones are composed of calcium oxalate.
 A smaller percentage of calcium stones are made of calcium phosphate (called brushite).

 Uric Acid Stones

 Uric acid is responsible for almost 10% of kidney stones.
 It is the breakdown product of purines, nitrogen-containing compounds found in the body and in certain foods.
 Uric acid enters the bloodstream, and then passes primarily into the kidneys.
 From the kidneys, uric acid leaves the body in the urine.
-Often, uric acid stones occur with calcium stones.
+Often, uric acid stones occur together with calcium stones.

 Struvite stones are made of magnesium ammonium phosphate.
 They are almost always associated with certain urinary tract infections.
 Worldwide, they account for up to 30% of all kidney stones.
 In the United States, however, up to 15% of all stones are struvite.
 Most struvite stones occur in women.
-The rate of these stones may be declining in America, perhaps because of better control of urinary tract infections.
+The rate of these stones may be declining in the United States, perhaps because of better control of urinary tract infections.

 A buildup of the amino acid cystine, a building block of protein, causes 1% of kidney stones in adults and up to 8% of stones in children.
 The tendency to form these stones is inherited.
 Cystine stones grow rapidly and tend to recur.
 If not treated promptly, they can eventually lead to kidney failure.